Midwife failures leave baby brain damaged - over £7 million

 Failure to supervise

 At 6.45am a student midwife took over Laura’s care and the poor monitoring of mother and baby continued.
 The student was not supervised adequately by the more experienced midwives and mistakes made were not picked up and acted on.
-The student was not following NHS guidelines for monitoring of the baby’s heart rate meaning signs that he was in distress were missed.
+The student was not following NHS guidelines for monitoring the baby’s heart rate meaning signs that he was in distress were missed.

 At 8am Laura was transferred to a room and was experiencing urges to push.
-In terms of the frequency of her contractions there was a discrepancy between what the student midwife recorded and what was likely to have happened.
+In terms of the frequency of her contractions, there was a discrepancy between what the student midwife recorded and what was likely to have happened.

 At about 8.45am Laura’s blood pressure was elevated.
 The student midwife discussed this with her supervisor but the more experienced midwife did not check on Laura herself.
 In fact, the experienced midwives rarely checked on Laura at all and there were long periods where she was left unattended and unmonitored.